uva-sp/scientific-programming-1/40 Weather/20 Climate/10 Blok.md

 Make sure the code of all your assignments is written in one or more functions.
 Do not use global variables (ask an assistant if this is not clear)!

 You can see above that there are a couple of statements that need to be `print`ed and one graph has to be created.
 Make sure the requested information is `print`ed on separate lines, in the correct order.

+## Testing

+Now you're ready to test with checkpy:

+    checkpy temperature